-Achieve up to 73% faster data retrieval by using the IBM LTO 9 tape drive oRAO technology when working with larger volumes of data (see Figure 2-8).
+Achieve up to 73% faster data retrieval by using the IBM LTO 9 tape drive oRAO technology when working with larger volumes of data (see Figure 2-8 on page 48).

-Note: IBM LTO 9 oRAO is available on LTO-9 Full High tape drives only.
+Note: IBM LTO 9 oRAO is available on LTO 9 Full High tape drives only.

-Dynamic speed matching
+2.2.5 Dynamic speed matching